 If data becomes corrupted on disk or in memory, a checksum mechanism alerts you to the bogus data before you use it.

-Inserts, updates, deletes are optimized by an automatic
+Inserts, updates, and deletes are optimized by an automatic mechanism called change buffering.

 Performance benefits are not limited to giant tables with long-running queries.
 When the same rows are accessed over and over from a table, a feature called the Adaptive Hash Index takes over to make these lookups even faster, as if they came out of a hash table.

 You can compress tables and associated indexes.

 You can create and drop indexes with much less impact on performance and availability.

 Truncating a file-per-table tablespace is very fast, and can free up disk space for the operating system to reuse, rather than freeing up space within the system tablespace that only

 You can monitor the internal workings of the storage engine by querying INFORMATION_SCHEMA tables.

 You can monitor the performance details of the storage engine by querying Performance Schema tables.